31Carlton7/flutter_notes_app/README.md

 - Edit notes: Edit notes that were previously created.
 - Lockable notes: Lock notes with a password.
 - Pinnable notes: Pin notes to the top of the list.
+- User stats: Stats for the user's notes such as total notes, words written etc.
+- Search notes (FIX NEEDED): Filter out notes with the search bar.
 - Desktop Version (WIP): Supports desktop (MacOS currently, other platforms have not been tested as of now).
-- User stats: Stats for the user's notes such as total notes, words written etc.

 ## Dependencies